BritishPandaChick/sean-author-website/wp-content/plugins/cookie-notice/readme.txt

 == Upgrade Notice ==

-= 2.2.1 =
+= 2.2.2 =
-* Fix: Missing variable definition in frontend
+* Fix: Uncrawlable close notice link
+* Tweak: WordPress 5.9 compatibility
+* Tweak: Prevent displaying the notice in an iframe
+* Tweak: Send site language to a web app on signup